Ginxss/tfds/README.md

 *Exceptions:* Checks duplicate keys: throws a tf::exception if the key already exists.

-Inserts the value 3 with key 1 into the hash table:
+Inserts the value 1 with key "hello" into the hash table:
 ```
-table.insert(1, 3);
+table.insert("hello", 1);
 ```
-Insertion is faster if keys are not checked for duplicates before inserting.

 ---